kastman/fitz/doc/source/tutorial_nwlabs.rst

     hpcutoff = 120  # Highpass Filter cutoff (sec)
     frames_to_toss = 0  # Frames / volumes to remove from start of each run

-The processing parameters listed (perform slicetiming, smooth with a 6mm FWHM kernel, use a high-pass filter of 120s and don't toss any discdacq (discarded acquisition) volumes
+The processing parameters listed are standard options: perform slicetiming, smooth with a 6mm FWHM kernel, use a high-pass filter of 120s and don't toss any discdacq (discarded acquisition) volumes.
+For more information on available options, you can see the :doc:`documentation for the standard fMRI SPM pipe`.

 Finally, set some default options for modeling, still in **DD.py**: